 Article Source: This news was published in Computer World.

 Disclaimer: We are an independent provider of remote technical support for software and peripheral devices.
 We have no affiliation with any of third-party companies unless such relationship is expressly specified.
-We collect information from the user but we never share the information to other parties.
-This information is so valuable for us.
-The use of any third party trademarks, logos, or brand names is for informational purposes only, and does not imply an endorsement by us or vice versa.
+We collect information from the user but we never share the information with other parties.
+This information is so valuable to us.
+The use of any third party trademarks, logos, or brand names is for informational purposes only and does not imply an endorsement by us or vice versa.
 If you find any kind of deceitful things present on our website then please inform us.